 Prerequisites: PS-101 with a C- or above.
 Couples and family psychology will be explored, focusing on dating, partnering, separation, divorce, intimacy, sexuality, prenting, and aging families.
 Other or on demand and every 2-3 years.
 3 Credits

 PS-263 Psychology of Women

 Prerequisites: PS-101 with a C- or above.
 Women's psychological development throughout the lifespan will be examined, including female development, achievement, stereotyping, stress, violence and psychological disorders.
-Other or on demand and every 2-3 years.
-3 Credits behavior.

 PS-270 Psychopharmacology